 He is buried in the churchyard of St James the Great, Shirley and, although his name does not appear on the war memorial in the grounds of the church, it is included on the wooden parish war memorial plaque.

-If you have any further information about the family, please let us know.
+If you have any further information about Private Lively and his family, please let us know.